Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     ["in_memory"](#in-memory), or ["generic"](#generic).<br/>
     As explained in the following subsections, depending on the _storage_type_, other configuration attributes must be provided in the parameter _properties_ parameter.

-- _**cacheable**_ is an attribute that indicates if the data node can be cached during the execution of the tasks it is connected to.

 - Any other custom attribute can be provided through the parameter _**properties**_, which is a dictionary (a description, a tag, etc.)<br/>
     This _properties_ dictionary is used to configure the parameters specific to each